 Suppose you own a condo apartment or townhouse.
 In that case, you probably pay for insurance to cover your unit in case of any damage to the apartment or townhouse itself through your condo insurance or home insurance.

 However, you also pay extra insurance for additional coverage to the entire complex through your strata fees.
-The two insurance policies (personal vs strata) cover different aspects of the property and they come with their own deductibles.
+The two insurance policies (personal vs. strata) cover different aspects of the property and come with their own deductibles.
 Read on to learn more about strata insurance coverage, deductibles, and how they differ from personal condo or townhouse insurance policies.

-Strata Insurance vs Personal Insurance, What’s the Diff?
+Strata Insurance vs. Personal Insurance, What’s the Diff?

 Personal Condo or Townhouse Insurance Coverage

-Your personal insurance for your condo or townhouse which you pay directly to an insurance company personally only mainly covers your actual unit, the personal belongings within it, and liability coming from the unit itself.
+Your personal insurance for your condo or townhouse, which you pay directly to an insurance company personally, only mainly covers your actual unit, the personal belongings within it, and liability coming from the unit itself.
 This insurance does not cover the rest of the condo or townhouse complex.

 What Strata Insurance Covers

 A portion of your strata fee pays into an additional insurance policy to cover the condo or townhouse complex.
 Strata corporations are required to obtain and maintain property insurance and liability insurance.

 Suppose you’re in a condo apartment building.
 In that case, this strata insurance covers the overall building structure itself, any publicly shared areas attached to the complex, the exterior, landscaping, and accessories like garages, playgrounds, pools, and fitness centers.

 The same goes for if you’re in a complex of townhomes too.
 The strata insurance still covers some of the overall complex structure itself, any public areas attached to the complex, the exterior landscaping, playgrounds, pools, fitness centers, etc.